 ICC Authors

-In addition to Alexandra Niño (PER), Daniel Álvarez Lamas (ESP), Alejandro Feiges (ARG), Marcela Parga (ESP), Sonia Colombo (DOM), Karina Pittini (URY/CHL), Raechel Ford (NZL), Ronald Granthon (PER), Luis Alfredo Pulido (COL), Virginia Pardo Camacho (COL), Guillermo Mendoza (USA) and Manolo Sarmiento (COL), we will have more excellent contributions from ICC Trainers in the coming weeks.
+In addition to articles from Alexandra Niño (PER), Daniel Álvarez Lamas (ESP), Alejandro Feiges (ARG), Marcela Parga (ESP), Sonia Colombo (DOM), Karina Pittini (URY/CHL), Raechel Ford (NZL), Ronald Granthon (PER), Luis Alfredo Pulido (COL), Virginia Pardo Camacho (COL), Guillermo Mendoza (USA), Manolo Sarmiento (COL), Kasia Radii (POL) and Piotr Radii (POL), we will have more excellent contributions from ICC Trainers in the coming weeks.

 Coaching & AI